SwarnabhaBiswas/Collaborative-Study/README.md

-# Sync — Collaborative Study Room
+# Sync: Collaborative Study Room

 Sync is a real-time study room application where users can join shared spaces, study together using a synchronized Pomodoro timer, and chat live.
 The goal of the app is simple: make studying feel less isolating and more structured without any flashy components.